 Building Blocks Home Daycare is licensed and complies with all applicable licensing regulations and standards.
 These standards relate to our home, staff, health, safety procedures, nutrition, care giver to child ratios, and record keeping.
 We believe that these standards are in the best interest of the children.
 Our home is subject to inspection by state and city health, fire, and licensing officials.

 At Building Blocks Home Daycare we specialize in childcare for children ages one month to four years old (aka 1 month - 48 months).
 That is to say that when your child turns 4 they will receive a diploma saying they graduated from Building Blocks Home Daycare.
 At this age we suggest your child moves on to a preschool type setting in order to help them get used to being around a larger group of children and experience new teachers, in a continued effort to ready him/her for kindergarten.
 If you believe your child needs a little extra time with us then just discuss that with us prior and accommodations can be made.
 Additionally, we use a preschool curriculum specifically geared towards ages 2 and 3.
 This allows us to focus more on the younger age group of children we have in our care, and therefore betters the childcare experience for all involved.Top

-If you will no longer be needing our childcare services before your child turns 4, one month advance notice needs to be given to us.
+If you will no longer be needing our childcare services before your child turns 4, thirty days advance notice needs to be given to us.
 Whenever possible even more notice is better.
 This helps us tremendously.
 Reason being, unlike childcare centers we can only care for a limited amount of children.
 So when we are full we are forced to say NO to all incoming requests for childcare.
 If we have advance notice of discontinuation of needed services then it is possible for us make future arrangements with new family’s inquiring about daycare for their child.
 This helps to keep our open spots fluctuation to a minimum, and helps us be able to focus more on being the best childcare providers we can be, instead of worrying about “the bills”, and putting food on the table.Top